The Meritocracy Tax: A Simpler, Fairer System for All

 A Solution for a Nation in Crisis

 Before we dive into the mechanics, let’s be blunt about why this isn’t just an academic exercise.
 Look around.
 We are staring down the barrel of a recession.
 Wealth inequality is the highest it has ever been.
-We have an affordability crisis, a personal debt crisis, a healthcare crisis, and a food insecurity crisis.
+We have an affordability crisis, a personal debt crisis, a healthcare crisis, a student debt crisis, and a food insecurity crisis.

 These aren’t separate problems; they are symptoms of a single, broken system designed to funnel wealth to the top while leaving everyone else to fight for scraps.